jonarmtdh/jonarmtdh.github.io/Selection-Card-Usage.md

 * As a replacement for dropdown lists with 5 or less items

 ### Why use this over regular components?
-Selection Card is meant to draw attention to the possible items and be easier to use than regular components.
-Use Selection Cards when the primary action on a screen is to make a selection and then move on in a flow.
+`Selection Card` is meant to draw attention to the possible items and be easier to use than regular components.
+Use `Selection Card` when the primary action on a screen is to make a selection and then move on in a flow.

-Use Selection Cards when ease of use and attention to a selection is more important than presenting tons of data or information.
+Use `Selection Card` when ease of use and attention to a selection is more important than presenting tons of data or information.
 The action area/tap target is the entire card and is easier to interact with.
 This is a benefit for members with mobility and vision issues.
 Seeing which items have been selected is an easier cognitive lift and the selection itself requires less fine motor precision.

 ### When do I use regular components instead?
 Complex, data dense screens where the selection of items is one of many actions needed to complete a flow or step are more suited to the regular components;
 When there is a premium placed on vertical spacing; Selection Cards are meant to be large and easy to interact with and read but take up more vertical real estate than regular radio buttons and checkboxes;

-Add
-#### [Selection Card]
+### [Selection Card]

 [Briefly discuss how component could have potential variants, styles, and options.
 Include any additional components (optional) if needed.]